 - Budgeting is the foundation of personal finance.
 I call it the root system of personal finance.
 Budget well and you’ll know how much to put toward every area of your life.
 This includes investing, saving, spending, debt payoff, and more.

 - Budgeting around who I am is WAY easier.
 If you try and force yourself to be someone you’re not just to save money or keep from spending, it’ll never work out.
 Budget according to your values and you’ll make budgeting look easy.

 - Relationships are everything.
 My relationship with God comes first in my life, followed closely by my wife and kids.
 But my friendships are extremely important to me as well.
 Relationships will either give you life, your career life, or your business life.
 It’s a win-win so I’m putting as much effort into them as possible.
 You are already valuable to all of these people in your life.

 - Expense tracking is paramount to sticking with a budget.
 Even people that don’t budget still track their expenses if they want to succeed.
 If you’re not tracking your finances you have a much lower chance of financially reaching your goals.

 - Budgeting takes real work.
 I will never deny that budgeting is work, especially the initial setup.
-But once you get it down and you’re doing it right, it’s very natural to maintain because it becomes a habit.
+But once you get it down and you’re doing it right, it’s very natural to maintain if you infuse it with who you are and allow it to become a habit.

 - Rest is even more important than work.
 When you work out, it’s in the resting stage where your muscles repair and grow stronger.
 This is the same for work and your mind.
 If you want to be more productive, see your business grow, or watch your career soar, give yourself some intentional rest.